 - Brown sugar: This adds sweetness and keeps the flapjacks moist.
 My favourite kind to use is soft, light brown sugar as it has a milder, caramel-like flavour but you can use dark brown sugar if you prefer.

 - Golden syrup: This is essential for the classic British flapjack flavour and texture!
+If you don't have any, check out my golden syrup alternatives post.

 - Dried cranberries: You'll need around 100g of dried cranberries to add to your flapjack mixture.
 I'd recommend using sweetened ones because cranberries can be quite tart on their own.